CatherineH/websockets-demo/README.md

 - investigate cpu usage
 - implement sockets.io
 - implement vue-native-websockets
-- microsoft edge is really slow? like 16-17 seconds compared to 0.5-1 second in chrome/firefox
+- microsoft edge is really slow? like 16-17 seconds compared to 0.5-1 second in chrome/firefox (it was due to the SVG renderer being slow, not websockets)

+# outline
+- what are websockets
+- demo vs http
+- speed tests
+- resource usage
+- vue-native-websockets (simple and with vuex)
+- sockets.io?